The Rowan Armour-Brown Memorial Trust Fund offers support to students of violinmaking in the UK:

 Since the inception of the Trust in 1999, we have helped over 200 students from all over the world.
 Many of these students are now significantly employed in the trade, either on their own account or with leading shops and makers, in the UK and worldwide.
 Several early award winners now offer work experience placements to current students in their turn.

 We have two instruments currently for sale, all proceeds will support the RAB Trust:

 - A viola by Rowan Armour-Brown in 1994 before her death, varnished and set up subsequently by her colleague and friend Patrick Jowett.
-This is available to try at Bishop Strings.
+This is available to try at Stamford Strings.

 - A cello based on a Stradivari model part-made by Arnold Boyes and donated to the RAB Trust.
 It was completed in 2021 by trustees Helen Michetschläger and Mark Robinson, and former award winners Sam Brouwer, Mathieu Fourrier and Alina Ehret.
 This is available to try at Stamford Strings.